kuzzleio/documentation-old/src/plugins-reference/protocols/index.md

 `new context.ClientConnection(protocol, ips, headers)`

 * `protocol`: {string} the protocol identifier (= `this.protocol`)
 * `ips`: {array of strings} list of forwarded ip addresses (or any client connection information) of the connection.
-Sorted from client to server (the last ip address is the one that connects to Kuzzle).
+In http, will contain the ip addresses from [`X-Forwarded-For`](https://en.wikipedia.org/wiki/X-Forwarded-For) header.
 * `headers`: [Optional] {object} A set of key/value pairs that can contain any extra information

 ---